5ide6urnslab/OpenBCI/README.md

 (2) To get a copy of the repository you can download the source from
 https://github.com/5ide6urnslab/OpenBCI/blob/master/Application

-(3) If you use the ReceiveOpenBCI application, you have to change the Serial Port Name for a your serial device.
+(3) If you use the ReceiveOpenBCI application, you have to change the Serial Port Name of testApp.h.

 <img class="photo" src="https://github.com/5ide6urnslab/OpenBCI/blob/master/Resource/SerialPortName.png" width="340px" />

-(4) If you use the PlaybackLog application, you have to change the Serial Port Number for OSC communication.
+(4) If you use the PlaybackLog application, you have to change the Serial Port Number of testApp.h.

 <img class="photo" src="https://github.com/5ide6urnslab/OpenBCI/blob/master/Resource/SerialPortNumber.png" width="340px" />